-- 3. Respond with near-term actions and reposition for longer-term success.
-For example, companies should determine which capital projects in the queue they should accelerate to take advantage of a changed business environment.
-Companies also need to evaluate supply chain and stranded-asset risks and determine where they should invest in resilience. - 4.
-Tailor scenarios and define signposts and leading indicators.
+- 4. Tailor scenarios and define signposts and leading indicators.
 Most executives will want to know how quickly they can get their business back to normal.
-Identifying the right indicators will help them determine whether they're moving through a cautious or fractured scenario.
+Identifying the right indicators will help them determine whether they're moving through a cautious or extreme scenario.
 That will shed light on what changing conditions they need to understand-for example, assessing what would happen if a competitor in China can access low-cost Russian oil while others have to pay more for nonsanctioned crude. - 5.
 Codify and deploy a strategic choices playbook.
 Identify no-regrets moves and risk-mitigation strategies to create more resilience in their operations.